Minimaxity and Efficiency in Exponential Family Regression: From Star-Shaped to Convex Constraints: Theoretical Results

-In this section, our goal is to derive the lower and upper bounds of the estimation, and finally quantify the minimax rate (up to some constants) for all star-shaped constrained, sufficiently smooth nonsingular exponential family distributions.
-We begin by establishing a lower bound using a KL divergence bound and Fano's inequality.
+In this section, our goal is to derive matching lower and upper bounds on the $\ell _{2}$ estimation error, thereby establishing the minimax rate (up to universal constants) for the class of star-shaped constrained, sufficiently smooth, and nonsingular canonical exponential family distributions defined in the \hyperref[subsection: problem formulation]{problem formulation}.
+We begin by establishing the fundamental lower bound via a precise control of the KL divergence and Fano's inequality.